sauspiel/barmaid/JOBS.md

 Please look at the documentation of 'RecoverJob' if you want to get more details!

-A possible use case would be to recover a backup to a staging database server:
+A possible use case could be to recover a backup to a staging database server:

 * stop postgresql
 * delete old database